codedjinn/rdoom/README.md

 Project to fulfill two things, learning Rust and creating a game.

-Yes its another doom 'clone', but mostly in using the assets.
-All game logic will be created how I want it to be, probably will coincide with the original game, maybe not... will just have to see.
+Yes its another doom 'clone', but chosen because being from the generation that grew with it and pouring unhealthy amounts of time in it.
+Nostalgia and then you can grab shareware version of the WAD for free which means it has already built maps and assets.